Category

 • Behavior prediction

-HR is always perceived as a silo in the company.
-Sentences such as: "They don't know what we need" or "They don't know our business" are unfortunately not uncommon.
-Through HR analytics, HR understands the core business and is specifically involved in the creation of a corporate strategy.
+HR is always perceived as a silo in a company.
+Sentences such as: “They don't know what we need.” or “They don't know our business.” are unfortunately not uncommon.
+Through HR analytics, HR understands the core business and is specifically involved in creating a corporate strategy.
 At least when data from other areas of the company, overarching corporate goals and even public data are included in the analysis.

-Based on this, HR analytics has a focus that means that no data is analyzed subjectively.
-The company and its employees are analyzed in their entire context.
-The aim is not to use data in any form at any price.
-Instead, the aim should be to answer questions that the HR department is already asking itself with the help of data analysis.
+Building on this, there is a focus that in HR analytics means that no data is subjectively evaluated.
+The company and its employees are analysed in the entire context.
+The goal is not to use data in any form at any price.
+Instead, the goal should be to answer questions that the HR department is asking itself anyway with the help of data analysis.

-Unfortunately, HR is at the lower end of the scale when it comes to digitalization.
+Unfortunately, HR is at the low end of the bar when it comes to digitization.
 For years, it was not necessary to react dynamically to constantly changing circumstances.
-The awareness and importance of digitalization with all its consequences has so far only reached a few departments in companies.
+The awareness and importance of digitization, with all its consequences, has so far only reached a few departments of companies.

-The market is changing day by day and is demanding more and more from companies.
-The chronic shortage of skilled workers means that companies are losing their most important employees and are therefore no longer competitive.
-Social media channels make it easier for recruiting companies to identify and recruit potential employees.
-HR analytics can change this situation for the better.
+The market is changing day by day and demands more and more from companies.
+The chronic shortage of skilled workers means that companies lose their most important employees and are therefore no longer competitive.
+Social media channels make it easier for recruiting companies to recognize and poach potential employees.
+HR analytics can positively change this situation.
 HR managers should understand the company in the overall context of the market and also make decisions from this perspective.

-There is no question that the human resources factor is one of the most complex areas of activity in a company today.
-Above all, it is the skills and commitment of HR managers and employees that turn competence advantages into a competitive edge.
-This is precisely why HR analytics is experiencing a major upswing.
-The in-depth digital view of what is seemingly already known helps to better understand the interrelationships.
+No question about it: The personnel factor is one of the most complex areas of action in a company today.
+It is primarily the skills and commitment of HR managers and employees that turn competency advantages into a competitive advantage.
+That is exactly why HR analytics is experiencing a major upsurge.
+An in-depth digital look at what is seemingly already known helps to better understand the interrelationships.
 The digital transformation is in full swing.

 Stay up to date with our monthly newsletter.
 All new white papers, blog articles and information included.